The Difference in Dimensions Between a Lowboy and RGN Trailer

 ● Its legal freight height is 11.5 to 12 feet.

-Understanding these legal trailer dimensions will help you gauge what type of load you can haul using a lowboy trailer.
-It will also help you avoid legal problems, which might attract hefty fines and unnecessary delays.
+Understanding lowboy legal trailer dimensions will help you gauge what type of load you can haul using a lowboy trailer.
+It will also help you avoid fines and unnecessary delays.

 ● Its maximum well length is 29ft.